github/docs/content/search-github/github-code-search/using-github-code-search.md

 ---
 title: Using GitHub Code Search
-intro: 'You can use suggestions, completions and saved searches in the upgraded search interface to quickly find what you are looking for across {% data variables.product.prodname_dotcom_the_website %}.'
+intro: "You can use suggestions, completions and saved searches in the upgraded search interface to quickly find what you are looking for across {% data variables.product.prodname_dotcom_the_website %}."
 allowTitleToDifferFromFilename: true
 versions:
   feature: code-search-code-view